kevin-chalmers/set08103/lectures/lecture04/README.md

 > "[While] many additional development steps are required, none contribute as directly to the final product as analysis and coding, and all drive up the development costs."

-Royce was a pioneer in systems development, and he wrote a paper which led to the development of the Waterfall model.  *This was **not** Royce's intention.*
+Royce was a pioneer in systems development, and he wrote a paper which led to the development of the Waterfall model.  *This was **not** Royce's intention.*  He considered Waterfall not to scale to future problems.

-Taking Royce's definition and the definition of waste:
+Taking Royce's definition and the definition of waste in the Software Development Lifecycle:

 - *Requirements gathering* **has waste**.
 - *Analysis* is not waste.